koseiohara/DIASdownload/README.md

     Modify the definition of `DIAS_DIRECTORY`.
     Note that this directory refers to DIAS, not your local computer.
     Open DIAS Download Website and check the dataset path.
-    For example, "`/JRA3Q/Hist/Daily/anl_p125/`" for the JRA3Q 6-hourly `anl_p125` dataset.
+    For example, "`/JRA3Q/Hist/Daily/anl_p125/`" for the JRA-3Q 6-hourly `anl_p125` dataset.
-    "`/JRA3Q/Hist/Daily/anl_p125`" is also valid, sice "`/`" will be automatically appended if missing.
+    "`/JRA3Q/Hist/Daily/anl_p125`" is also valid, since "`/`" will be automatically appended if missing.

 1. Set the title of data
     Modify the definition of `TITLE`.
     For example:
-    - `"anl_p125_ugrd"` for u-wind on isobaric surfaces of JRA3Q 6-hourly analysis data
+    - `"anl_p125_ugrd"` for u-wind on isobaric surfaces of JRA-3Q 6-hourly analysis data
-    - `"fcst_phyp125_ttswr"` for temperature tendency due to short wave radiation of JRA3Q 6-hourly forecast data.
+    - `"fcst_phyp125_ttswr"` for temperature tendency due to short wave radiation of JRA-3Q 6-hourly forecast data.

 1. Set the destination directory on your computer
     Modify the definition of `COMP_DIRECTORY`.
     Data will be downloaded under this directory.
-    As with `DIAS_DIRECTORY`, the trailing "`/`" is potional.
+    As with `DIAS_DIRECTORY`, the trailing "`/`" is optional.

 1. Set the dataset number
     Modify the definition of `targeturl`.